yeokm1/ssim/README.md

 ssim
 ====

 Program to measure the similarity between two videos using the OpenCV library and the structural similarity algorithm (SSIM).
 This is modified from the [video-input-psnr-ssim tutorial](http://docs.opencv.org/doc/tutorials/highgui/video-input-psnr-ssim/video-input-psnr-ssim.html) of OpenCV.
 This program has been tested to work on the Windows platform only.
+For the CUDA-optimised version of this program, check out my other [project](https://github.com/yeokm1/ssim-cuda).

 ##Differences from video-input-psnr-ssim tutorial
 1. Calculate SSIM for each and every frame.